 The Registrant has adopted a compensation recovery policy (the "Executive Compensation Clawback Policy") as required by the Nasdaq listing rules and Rule 10D-1 of the Exchange Act.
-A copy of the Executive Compensation Clawback Policy was filed as Exhibit 97.1 to the Original Filing.
-As described above, the Registrant was required to prepare an accounting restatement of its consolidated financial statements as at and for the years ended December 31, 2023 and 2022 which has been reflected in the Restated Financial Statements that are filed as Exhibit 99.2 to this Amendment No. 1.
-The Registrant concluded that it was not required under the Executive Compensation Clawback Policy to recover any previously awarded incentive-based compensation because the current and former executive officers who are subject to the Executive Compensation Clawback Policy have never received incentive-based compensation based on any financial reporting measure that was impacted by the referenced restatement.
+A copy of the Executive Compensation Clawback Policy is filed as Exhibit 97.1 to this Annual Report.
+As described above, the Registrant was required to prepare an accounting restatement of its consolidated financial statements for the year ended December 31, 2022, which has been reflected in the restated comparative periods (including an opening balance sheet as of January 1, 2022) presented in the consolidated financial statements for the year ended December 31, 2023 that are filed as Exhibit 99.2 to this Annual Report.
+The Registrant concluded that it was not required under the Executive Compensation Clawback Policy to recover any previously awarded incentive-based compensation because the Executive Compensation Clawback Policy applies only to incentive-based compensation received on or after October 2, 2023, and no current or former executive officer who is subject to said policy received any incentive-based compensation on or after such date.
+The Registrant also notes that current and former executive officers who are subject to the Executive Compensation Clawback Policy have never received incentive-based compensation based on any financial reporting measure that was impacted by the referenced restatement.